 J&K: Top LeT terrorist who was involved in attack on a merchant's family gunned down

-Srinagar, Sep 11: The security forces on Wednesday gunned down a a top terrorist in Jammu and Kashmir's Sopore, said reports.
+Srinagar, Sep 11: The security forces on Wednesday gunned down a top terrorist in Jammu and Kashmir's Sopore, said reports.
 Two police personnel were also injured in the exchange of fire.

 The terrorist has been identified as Asif who was involved in many shooting incidents and attacks, reports said while quoting sources.
-Asif is beleived to be one of the three terrorists, the other two being Sajad Mir and Mudassir Pandith, who were giving instructions to 8 over ground workers (OGWs) of the Lashkar-e-Tayyeba (LeT) to spread discord in the Valley.
+Asif is believed to be one of the three terrorists, the other two being Sajad Mir and Mudassir Pandith, who were giving instructions to 8 over ground workers (OGWs) of the Lashkar-e-Tayyeba (LeT) to spread discord in the Valley.

 According to reports, Asif was responsible for recent shootout and injuries to three family members of a fruit trader in Sopore.
 The injured also included a young girl Asma Jan.
 He was also responsible for shooting at a migrant labour Shafi Alam in Sopore

-On Monday, a joint team of Jammu & Kashmir Police and othter security forces arrested eight persons over ground workers (OGWs) of the Lashkar-e-Tayyeba (LeT).
+On Monday, a joint team of Jammu & Kashmir Police and other security forces arrested eight persons over ground workers (OGWs) of the Lashkar-e-Tayyeba (LeT).
 The arrested individuals were identified as - Aijaz Mir, Omar Mir, Tawseef Najar, Imitiyaz Najar, Omar Akbar, Faizan Latief, Danish Habib, and Showkat Ahmad Mir.

 [Month after abrogation of Article 370, 8 Lashkar terrorists arrested in J&K's Sopore]